Passport and Visas

 We’ll do our best to help you as quickly as possible but this can take some time.
 Your location and circumstances may limit the help we can give you.

-Many countries require you to have an entry visa or travel permit before they let you enter the country.
-Always find out if you need a visa before you leave on your trip.
-You may be able to get one at the point of entry of a country (airport, land border, sea port), but in most cases, you’ll have to apply to the Embassy or Consulate of the country you plan to visit in advance.
+Many countries require you to have an entry visa or travel permit before you are permitted to enter the country.
+Always find out if you need a visa before you depart on your trip.
+You may be able to get a visa at the point of entry of a country (airport, land border, sea port), but in most cases, you’ll have to apply to the Embassy or Consulate of the country you plan to visit in advance.

-Some countries require evidence (in the form of a certificate) that you have appropriate vaccinations before they’ll let you enter.
+Some countries require evidence (in the form of a certificate) that you have received appropriate vaccinations before entering.
 Check with your doctor at least eight weeks before you travel to check what vaccinations you may need.

 Other possible entry requirements